lahlou2024/developer/docs/shopify/integrations/schema.md

 #### Check the pieces are enabled

 Through the Yoast SEO for Shopify app, several pieces can be disabled.
-In these cases, the pieces won't ever be output.
+In these cases, the pieces will never be output.
 We store this data in the metafield `yoast_seo.settings` on the `shop` object.
 It's a JSON-type metafield, where the boolean enabled status of these pieces is stored in `schema.outputControls`.